Medusa-ML/medusa/README.md

-# medusa
+# Medusa
-a crossgeneral purpose AI for making "black box" classifications of documents, images and more
+an open source cross-platform general purpose AI for making "black box" classifications of documents, images and more